Spice up your inbox with FREE German recipes and a free recipe ebook!

 5. Heat the oil (and/or butter) in a large frying pan.

-6. Dredge the chops in the flour and then fry them until done for about 10 to 12 minutes (depending on thickness).
+6. Dredge the chops in the flour and then fry them about 5 to 6 minutes per side (depending on thickness) until done.

 7. Remove chops when done and keep warm.